 Who should get this vaccine?
-1,3
+1

-This vaccine is routinely given to all children at 15 months of age.

-A booster dose of this vaccine is given to all children at 4 to 6 years of age as MMRV vaccine, which also protects against measles, mumps and rubella.

-All children born on or after Jan 1, 2000 are eligible for two doses of this vaccine free (publicly funded).

-This vaccine may be recommended for others based on risk factors, however they would have to purchase this vaccine.
+- Routinely given to all children at 15 months of age. - A booster dose of this vaccine is given to all children at 4 to 6 years of age as MMRV vaccine, which also protects against measles, mumps and rubella. - All children born on or after Jan 1, 2000 are eligible for two doses of this vaccine free (publicly funded). - This vaccine may be recommended for others based on risk factors, however they would have to purchase this vaccine.

 How well does this vaccine work?
-1,3
+1

-- 99.4% of those fully vaccinated are protected against varicella. - 97% of those fully vaccinated are still protected against varicella 5 years post vaccination.
+99.4% of those fully vaccinated are protected against varicella.